axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   axelarcli tx ethereum link bitcoin tb1qg2z5jatp22zg7wyhpthhgwvn0un05mdwmqgjln satoshi --from validator -y -b block
   ```

-  Look for the Ethereum deposit address as the first outout in this line (`0x5CFE...`):
+  Look for the Ethereum deposit address as the first output in this line (`0x5CFE...`):

   ```
   "successfully linked {0x5CFEcE3b659e657E02e31d864ef0adE028a42a8E} and {tb1qq8wnre6rzctec9wycrl2dq00m3avravslahc8v}"
   ```

 2. External: send wrapped tokens to deposit address (e.g. with Metamask).
 You need to have some Ropsten testnet Ether on the address to send transactions.
 Wait for 30 Ethereum block confirmations.
+You can monitor the status of your deposit using the testnet explorer: https://ropsten.etherscan.io/

 3. Confirm the Ethereum transaction